gvwilson/thirdbit/src/fiction/bear/index.md

 "Let me look at you…" he said softly.
 There was a pause, and then

-Noxy heard him say, "Oh, Dambu.
-Dambu, girl—you shouldn't have done this.
+Noxy heard him say, "Oh, Inambu.
+Inambu, girl—you shouldn't have done this.
 Not this.
 Not for them."

 "You didn't leave me much choice," the sergeant replied.
 "There would